 Ladder Safety Tips

-When using a ladder to hang lights:
+When using a ladder to hang lights, make sure you do the following:

 - Always place the ladder on stable, level ground.